 Organisations across the public, private and third sectors have to do more with less.
 When value for money is paramount, society should have an understanding of value for money that includes social and environmental outcomes alongside economic costs and benefits.
 More and more organisations are therefore adopting SROI (Social Return on Investment) in order to demonstrate their impact.

-NEF and NEF Consulting were integral to the development of the SROI methodology.
+The New Economics Foundation and NEF Consulting were integral to the development of the SROI methodology.
 They have conducted more analyses than any other organisation, using the most sophisticated economic modelling techniques.
-With the SROI Centre of Excellence our aim is to make SROI synonymous with excellence in evaluation and appraisal.
 We help organisations understand and articulate the value of what they do.
 We help them to use this information to make better decisions and produce better outcomes for their customers, clients and communities.

 Valuing what matters

 How do we measure the things that make life worthwhile?
-NEF has been thinking about this question for more than a decade.
 Giving monetary values to social and environmental outcomes allows politicians, organisations and businesses to make better decisions, and maximise the impact of their work.

 Social Return on Investment captures monetary returns, but also social and environmental returns.
 It is these ‘profits’ that change the world for the better.